 Men are far from excluded in this conversation.

 "I think men often suffer in silence," Burt says.
 "Men have this code of ‘you just put up with that’ – but they don’t have to, loads of solutions have been made for men with saddle pain, central cuts outs for example were initially made for men."

-How to choose the right saddle
+How to choose a bike saddle that's right for you

 As Burt puts it: "saddle injuries are hugely multifactorial, there’s not any easy answers, but there are some things you can do to get you closer to being optimal."